Meaning of Throughput

 How to Boost Throughput?

 A company can increase the throughput by improving the production process.
-For instance, more staff can be hired to ensure the technical issues in the production process are quickly resolved.
-However, the throughput would only increase if the focus is on resolving the bottleneck operation.
-In the above example, if technical issues are not the bottleneck, the problem is with the key input, then hiring the additional staff will be a waste.
+For instance, hiring more staff can ensure technical issues in the production process and resolve quickly.
+But again, the throughput would only increase if the focus is on resolving the bottleneck operation.
+In the above example, if technical issues are not the bottleneck then hiring additional staff will be a waste.